God is a polyglot:

 Can another story begin.

-But as His followers, we will always be physically embodied beings who exist in a material world.
+As His followers, we will always be physically embodied beings who exist in a material world.

 That’s why mature disciples have hope for the future …